 As Jesus said, “You will know them by their fruits … every good tree bears good fruit, but the bad tree bears bad fruit” (Matthew 7:16-17).
 So we should look not for human identity markers, but for the fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
 If those fruits are present, then we can be confident that the Spirit is at work in that person.

 Currently, most Christians who identify as LGBTI+ feel they either need to hide their identity in order to remain in the church, or leave the church in order to live openly and honestly.
 Many thereby lose their faith.
 This suggests that our traditions on human sexuality are, in fact, leading to bad fruit (dishonesty, hypocrisy, loathing of self and others, exclusion, and/or loss of faith).
 Since both Jesus and the early church critiqued traditions which produce bad fruit, so too must we critique our traditions on human sexuality.

-Ultimately, of course, God is the judge: not us.
-And we can risk being accused of “tying up heavy burdens, hard to bear, and laying them on the shoulders of others” (Matthew 23:4) by judging LGBTI+ people and preventing them from living openly and freely among us.
-Or, like Jesus, we can risk being accused of “welcoming sinners and outcasts” (Luke 15:1-2), and get on with loving one another, sharing one another’s burdens, and engaging in the work of justice, mercy, and peace together.
-As we seek to stand with Jesus, instead of upholding traditions which lead to marginalisation and condemnation, we invite LGBTI+ Christians to live freely, wholeheartedly, and honestly in their identity, that they may grow in faith, hope, and love as members of the body of Christ.
+And ultimately, of course, God is the judge: not us.
+We can risk being accused of “tying up heavy burdens, hard to bear, and laying them on the shoulders of others” (Matthew 23:4) by judging LGBTI+ people and preventing them from living openly and freely among us.
+Or, with Jesus, we can risk being accused of “welcoming sinners and outcasts” (Luke 15:1-2), and get on with loving one another, sharing one another’s burdens, and engaging in the work of justice, mercy, and peace together.
+Because we seek to stand with Jesus, instead of upholding traditions which lead to marginalisation and condemnation, we invite LGBTI+ Christians to live freely, wholeheartedly, and honestly in their identity, that they may grow in faith, hope, and love as members of the body of Christ.